Polqw/The-Retirement-Home-for-Grandpas/README.md

 # The-Retirement-Home-for-Grandpas

 Our app is going to be a game of sorts.
-The game will have levels that can only be completed by using a certain value of 'money.'
-Something Something...
+The game will be a fundraiser for your Grandpa (Even if he is dead).
+Add in your account money value.
+Something Something...on the lines that it will be timed or be like the Sims